 Devastatingly enough, Brandon actually had an appointment scheduled with us at the Center for Hyperhidrosis for an ETS surgery consultation, however he took his life several weeks prior to his appointment at the Center for Hyperhidrosis.
 If the appointment had been scheduled some weeks earlier, perhaps his life could have been saved.

 If you know anyone that lives with chronic blushing, encourage him or her to seek professional consultation from chronic facial blushing experts.
-ETS surgery is available to help lessen the physical symptoms of chronic facial blushing that can restore self-esteem and confidence.
+ETS surgery for blushing is available to help lessen the physical symptoms of chronic facial blushing that can restore self-esteem and confidence.
 Below is a direct letter of thanks from a mother of one of our patients that underwent ETS surgery for facial blushing.

 I just want to thank you for taking “blushing” issue seriously.
 When my son came to me with this issue, I was like the parents in the article about Brandon (who took his life due to facial blushing).
 I was lucky that after researching doctors from Boston to California, I found you.
 I know it’s only been about a week, but for [my son], it appears to have worked, and I am beginning to see the relief he feels from the inside out.
 A true gift.
 Now he can start living his life.
 Blushing was something that held him back in all areas of his life, his world was getting smaller and smaller.